aliozer0/Reservations-App/README.md

 ## Contribution

-If you would like to contribute to this project, please follow these steps:
+If you woulds like to contribute to this project, please follow these steps:

 1. Fork the project.
 2. Create a new branch: `git checkout -b new-feature`